-Section 6 (FCS_COP.1/Hash) if the ST states the TOE provides cryptographic hashing services using SHA-1, SHA-256, SHA-384, and SHA-512 as specified in ISO/IEC 10118-3:2004.

-Through the implementation of the FIPS validated cryptographic module, the TOE provides Secure Hash Standard (SHS) hashing in support of TLS and SSH for secure communications.
-Management of the cryptographic algorithms is provided through the CLI with auditing of those commands.
+Section 6.1, Table 18 (FCS_COP.1/Hash) in the [ST] states that the TOE provides cryptographic hashing services using SHA-1, SHA-256, and SHA-512 as specified in ISO/IEC 10118-3:2004.
+Through the implementation of the CAVP validated cryptographic module, the TOE provides Secure Hash Standard (SHS) hashing in support of SSH and TLS for secure communications.